Let’s Celebrate Our Members’ Success!

 Claire A.B.
 Freeland (clairefreelandwrites.com) and Jacqueline B. Toner announce the August publication of their picture book, Making Sense of Your Senses: How Your Brain Perceives the World, illustrated by Katarina Gasko, from Magination Press.

 Here’s the description: Explore the science behind how we make sense of the world around us.
 Kids will discover how our bodies pick up clues from the environment and how our nervous systems turn all those observations into messages for our brains to interpret and fill in the blanks—all at lightning speed—to form our perceptions.
+Through engaging activities and interactive experiments, children will learn the importance of observation and critical thinking in understanding their surroundings.
+Our programs emphasize curiosity and creativity, reinforcing about our mission and values to foster a love for science and learning in every child.
+By the end, participants will not only be equipped with knowledge about the sensory processes but also inspired to explore and ask questions about the world they inhabit.

 Leslie Eva Tayloe (leslieevatayloe.com) writes that her picture book, The Attic Door, has received its second award: the Literary Titan Book Award.